antronerds/r2-tutorials/docs/One_Gene_View.md

 	[**Figure 13: Unfold the datatable**](_static/images/Onegeneview/OneGene_Datatable.png)

-2. The “track display selection” section can be opened by clicking on it.
-    In here, you are able to toggle which tracks to display and/or hide within the YY-plots.
+2. In the "plot options" panel under the 'Tracks' section, you are able to choose which traks to display and/or hide within the YY-plots.
 Do note that these selections are non-persistent and will be forgotten as soon as you leave the One Gene View.
-Persistent changes to the tracks can be made via the ‘User Options’ menu item, which is present in the main screen (see the tutorial 'Adapting R2 to your needs').
+Persistent changes to the tracks can be made via the ‘User Options’ menu item, which is present in the main screen (see Chapter 23: 'Adapting R2 to your needs').
-    Note that the Adjustable Settings panel, including the Customize Track parameters, is available throughout R2 for temporary adaptation of Track visibility and other preferences.
+    Note that the "Adjustable Settings" panel, including the Customize Track parameters, is available throughout R2 for temporary adaptation of Track visibility and other preferences.

 	![](_static/images/Onegeneview/OneGene_trackdisplay.png)